ngisedsysle/A-Eye/README.md

 </p>
 Developpers : Guilhem ROLLAND and Thomas DU BOISROUVRAY

-This repository contains the documented source for this project.
+This repository contains the documented source code for this project.

 <!-- TABLE OF CONTENTS -->
 <details>